CSA Share FAQ

 How is my CSA basket packaged?

 We do our absolute best to try to minimize the packaging we use on our farm (see Our Practices section).
-We ask that CSA members please respect that we do not want to use plastic packaging and that we ask our members to bring their own bags and/or packaging to the CSA basket pick-up.
-Make it a habit.
+We ask that CSA members please respect that we do not want to use plastic packaging.
+Our bulk greens are delivered in a compostable paper bag.
+We recommend placing this bag in an airtight container and not storing it as is, in the fridge.
+Check out our website for storage tips.
 Let’s reduce waste together!
 Visit Our Produce page and you’ll find a vast array of produce packaging and storage fun!

 How much does a CSA Share cost?